Verdiyev/DRF-Inventory/README.md

 # DRF-Inventory

+DRF_Inventory is an implmentation of imaginary store inventory that accepts orders.
+This project hhas a microservice architecture and is done using Django Rest Framework.

 How to setup:
 1. Make sure you have Docker on your machine and all the necessary [requirements](https://github.com/Verdiyev/DRF-Inventory/blob/master/inventory/requirements.txt).
 2. Clone repo